benlinkous/link2cyber-website/days/day13.md

 ## ⚙️ Task 3: Linux Interaction with Cloud (Linux+)

 **Actions:**
-- Install AWS CLI or GCP CLI on LinkOS
+- Install AWS CLI or GCP CLI on LinksOS
 - Generate and secure SSH keypair with `ssh-keygen`
 - Practice launching a lightweight VM or using `curl` with metadata